April 28, 2025

 Utah

-Utah does not currently maintain any paid sick leave requirements by state-mandate, though certain employees may have leave protection under the federal Family and Medical Leave Act.
+Utah does not currently maintain any paid sick leave requirements by state-mandate, though certain employees may have leave protection under the Federal Family and Medical Leave Act.

 For more information, contact the Utah Labor Commission